 Hallmark Channel Reverses Decision To Pull Ad Featuring Same-Sex Couple

-The Hallmark Channel has decided to reinstate the commercials featuring same-sex couples that they earlier pulled from their network, according to CNN.
+The Hallmark Channel has decided to reinstate commercials featuring same-sex couples that were earlier pulled from the network, according to CNN.

 What Happened

-The mainstream American pay television network, Hallmark Channel has reversed its earlier decision to pull ads featuring same-sex couples, under pressure from the audience.

-Mike Perry, the CEO of Hallmark Cards, Inc, which is the parent company of Crown Media Holdings, Inc. that owns the Hallmark Channel, has apologized on Sunday for the company's earlier decision to pull the same-sex wedding ads.
+Mike Perry, the CEO of parent company Hallmark Cards, apologized Sunday for the company's earlier decision to pull the same-sex wedding ads.

 Why It Matters

 After the commercials were pulled, Hallmark faced criticism and boycott calls from viewers.
-Many celebrities, including comedian Ellen DeGeneres, California Governor Gavin Newsom, criticized the move.
-The popular streaming company Netflix also condemned the move.
+Many celebrities, including comedian Ellen DeGeneres and California Gov. Gavin Newsom, criticized the move.
+The popular streaming company Netflix Inc (NASDAQ: NFLX) also condemned the move.

 Isn't it almost 2020? @hallmarkchannel, @billabbottHC... what are you thinking?
 Please explain.
 We're all ears.